 This state has no corporate or individual income taxes, making it one of the most tax-friendly states for small businesses.
 The rate of new entrepreneurs is low in the state, at 290 per 100,000.
 Florida is another great option for entrepreneurs.
 The rate of new entrepreneurs has increased steadily over the past five years and, in any given month, 0.42% of adults who are not business owners are starting their own businesses.

-Even better, more than half of those new businesses, 50.9%, are expected to last five years.
-While Texas has no corporate or personal income tax.
+Unfortunately, less than half of those companies, 49.5%, will survive five years.
+Florida's tax climate is attractive, with no corporate or personal income tax.
 Idaho's fiscal climate is not as business-friendly as elsewhere, with a corporate income tax rate and individual income tax rate peaking at 6.925%.
 Idaho also lands somewhere in the center of all states with a combined state and local tax burden of 9.3%.

 The new business rate is lower than in surrounding states, with a five-year survival rate of 49.8%.
 Utah is somewhere in the middle when it comes to taxes, with a corporate tax rate higher than 4.95%, the same as the individual income tax rate.
 Combined state and local taxes average 7.18%.
 Arizona's tax climate is not the most welcoming for startups, with a higher corporate tax rate of 4.9% and a combined state and local tax burden of 8.8%.

-Texas has experienced tremendous economic growth in recent years.
-Every month a growing number of new entrepreneurs emerge in the state, with an average of more than 400 Texans starting a business every day.
+However, the state has experienced tremendous economic growth in recent years and every month more entrepreneurs emerge in the state, with an average of more than 400 Texans starting a business every day.
 Colorado offers a good ecosystem for starting a business, with a score of the top 10 start-up activities, as well as a higher-than-average GDP per capita.
-Home to startup paradise, Silicon Valley, California, is arguably the best state to start a technology company due to its attractive venture capital opportunities and high early survival rate of more than 80%.
+California is arguably the best state to start a technology company due to its attractive venture capital opportunities and high early survival rate of more than 80%.
 Georgia is one of the best states to start a business due to its resources for entrepreneurs starting, developing, or financing their small businesses in Georgia.